hananeGrissette/Datasets-for-online-biomedical-WSD/README.md

 <p>
 <a href ='https://parkinsonsnewstoday.com/forums/' target="_blank"> Parkinson disease forum </a>
 is a forum for long-term degenerative disorder-related discussions.
 We chose this forum because of the controversy of Parkinson’s disease related-experiences and the difficulties to distill insights from these shared narratives.
 Indeed, PD affects an estimated seven to 10 million people and families worldwide.
 Reports pour daily into healthcare communities.
-We added some samples of data we collected.  </br>
+Here, we added some samples of data we collected.  </br>
 <table border = "1">

    <th>